18. Glacier and Snowstorm

-The storm starts the day after I arrive at an inlet named "Caleta Morning."
+The storm begins the day after I arrive at an inlet named Caleta Morning.

-On both sides of the narrow waterway, mountains rise, and the blue of the glaciers is particularly vivid against the snow-covered slopes, all white from the previous day's storm.
-For over twenty kilometers, the Romanche Glacier, Alemania Glacier, Francia Glacier, Italia Glacier, and Holanda Glacier line up like a magnificent exhibition.
+On both sides of the narrow waterway, mountains rise, and the blue of the glaciers is particularly vivid against the snow‑covered slopes, white from the previous day’s storm.
+For over 20 kilometers, the Romanche Glacier, Alemania Glacier, Francia Glacier, Italia Glacier, and Holanda Glacier line up like a magnificent exhibition.

 The glacier melts, and the water forms waterfalls cascading down the mountainside in many places.
 I look through my binoculars and hold my breath.
 How many hundreds of meters high is it?
 The falling water seems to move in slow motion.
 The mountains, glaciers, and waterfalls are too immense to comprehend.
-I am so overwhelmed by the grand scale that my head spins, and I can't move for a moment.
+I am so overwhelmed by the grand scale that my head spins, and I cannot move for a moment.

-In the evening, I arrive at Caleta Ferrari in Yendegaia Bay, 65 kilometers east.
-As usual, I drop the CQR anchor and check its holding power by pulling its rope with Aomi's hull using the engine.
+In the evening, I arrive at Caleta Ferrari in Yendegaia Bay, 65 kilometers to the east.
+As usual, I drop the CQR anchor and check its holding power by pulling its rope with Aomi’s hull using the engine.
 But the anchor slips on the seafloor, so I quickly pull it up onto the deck.

 I find gray mud on the anchor’s surface.
 The bottom should be mud, which is strange because the CQR anchor usually works well on a muddy bottom.
 Suspecting something is wrong, I try the Danforth anchor next, but it also slips.
 I pull it up and find mud on it as well.